 Although, on the surface of it, I am not allergic to gluten, due to the knowledge I have gained following the advice of Medical Medium I know it is best to avoid it.

-Finally, my Sustainable Living journey has taught me that we do not need the little plastic bags at the supermarket for loose fruit and vegetables.
+My Sustainable Living journey has taught me that we do not need the little plastic bags at the supermarket for loose fruit and vegetables.
 It is fine to put everything loose into your trolley and then onto the conveyor belt at the checkout.
 Except for things like Brussel Sprouts of course, unless you want to play the game of pick up and catch with them.
 Could be fun!
 If you need a small bag, use the paper ones for the mushrooms instead.
-I have never got into trouble from anyone in the supermarket for not using their plastic bags.
+I have never got into trouble with anyone in the supermarket for not using their plastic bags.